Simrann24/Editing-tool/README.md

 - Track your progress and set goals
 - Access a library of exercises with detailed instructions
 - Schedule workouts and receive reminders
-- Generate workout reports and statistics$SELECTION_PLACEHOLDER$
+- Generate workout reports and statistics

 ## Usage